 For example,1 million requests means 70 RPS.
 100 million requests mean 7,000 RPS.
 A regular server can process a lot of requests during a whole day.

 That’s assuming that the load can be calculated in number of requests.
 Other times is better to try to estimate the number of requests a user will generate, and then move from the number of users.
 E.g. A user will make 5 requests in a session.
 With 1 Million users in 4 hours, that means around 350 RPS at peak.
 If the same users make 50 requests per sessions, that’s 3,500 RPS at peak.

 A typical load for a server

 This two numbers should only be user per reference, but, in my experience, I found out that are numbers good to have on my head.
 This is just to get an idea, and everything should be measured.
 But just as rule of thumb.

 1,000 RPS is not difficult to achieve on a normal server for a regular service.

 2,000 RPS is a decent amount of load for a normal server for a regular service.

 More than 2K either need big servers, lightweight services, not-obvious optimisations, etc (or it means you’re awesome!).
-Less than 1K seems low for a server doing typical work these days.
+Less than 1K seems low for a server doing typical work (this means a request that is simple and not doing a lot of work) these days.

 Again, this are just my personal “measures”, that depends on a lot of factors, but are useful to keep in mind when checking if there’s a problem or the servers can be pushed a little more.